lorint/brick/README.md

 You will often have to either know the foreign key structure pretty well or experiment with deferring foreign keys to find out the most specific ones to defer in order for these generators to work.

+For very large databases it could be simpler to just choose the option to have all the foreign keys get built as a final migration.

 ### 1.h.
 Autogenerate Seeds File